Augmented Lagrangian preconditioners for fictitious domain formulations of elliptic interface problems: Spectral analysis for the modified preconditioner

 Theorem~\ref{thm:spectral_conv} provides insight into the behavior of the non-unit eigenvalues of the preconditioned matrix $\mathcal{A}_{\gamma_1,\gamma_2} \mathcal{\widetilde P}_{\gamma_1,\gamma_2}^{-1}$, which coincide with the non-unit eigenvalues of the matrix~\eqref{eqn:lasteig}.
 As observed in Theorem~\ref{thm:nonunit_modified}, the matrix~\eqref{eqn:lasteig} can be expressed as:

-implying that its eigenvalues are of the form $1-\lambda$, where $\lambda$ are the eigenvalues of~\eqref{eqn:smallblock_DEDG}.
+implying that its eigenvalues are of the form $1-\nu$, where $\nu$ are the eigenvalues of~\eqref{eqn:smallblock_DEDG}.
 From Theorem~\ref{thm:spectral_conv}, it follows that the non-zero eigenvalues of~\eqref{eqn:smallblock_DEDG} tend to become real and negative, and to converge to zero as the jump increases, except for a single outlier that diverges to infinity.
-This behavior is advantageous, since the resulting eigenvalues $1-\lambda$ are tightly clustered around $1$.
+This behavior is advantageous, since the resulting eigenvalues $1-\nu$ are tightly clustered around $1$.
 This observation also explains the improved iteration counts observed for larger jumps in Section~\ref{sec:numerical_experiments}.
 Moreover, note that the presence of one outlier does not deteriorate the convergence behavior of GMRES.
+Indeed, an isolated eigenvalue lying outside the main spectral cluster and having a larger magnitude than the remaining eigenvalues, as in our case, is expected to incur only a modest penalty.
+By contrast, outliers that lie much closer to the origin may significantly slow down convergence~\cite{trefethen}.

 It is also worth noting that a closer examination of the matrix $\mathsf{N}$ sheds light on why it is preferable to choose $\gamma_1 \neq \gamma_2$ and in particular why it is convenient to select $\gamma_1$ large and $\gamma_2$ small, rather than using $\gamma_1 = \gamma_2$, which yields the same configuration analyzed in~\cite{spectral_analysis_modified}.
 Indeed, if one considers the case $\gamma_1 = \gamma_2$ and lets them tend either to $0$ or to $+\infty$, the structure of the matrix $\mathsf{N}$ shows that certain terms become unbounded.
 Hence, the previous conclusions do not hold in this regime.